Asqiir/relaxdays-hackathon-submission-lager/Readme.md

 # How to send requests

+For v0 only.
+Afterwardy, all requests where included in the tasks.

 There are many ways to do this, here is one of them.

 * the python module `requests` is needed